predict-idlab/ts-datapoint-selection-vis/details/vis_representativity.md

 ### Image template grid & line width

 The employed toolkit is Plotly, using its default configurations i.e. a line width of 2 and a linear interpolation.
-The metrics are computed using refrence images of the same line width.
+The metrics are computed using refrence images of the same line width.<br>
+An interactive HTML of the visualization can be found [here](../animations/plotly_default_frame%3Dlw.html)

 ![](../gifs/plotly_default_slider%3Dlw.gif)